N'Djamena: Culture

 Attractions in the city include the Chad National Museum, the Al-Mouna Cultural Center, Our Lady of Peace Cathedral, and several mosques.
-Within the Chad National Museum, one can view the partial skull of the Sahelanthropus, called by locals as "Toumaï".
+Within the Chad National Museum, one can view the partial skull of a Sahelanthropus, called by locals as "Toumaï".
 This skull was discovered in the northern part of Chad and is considered to be from one of the earliest human ancestors.
 Views of sunset across the Chari River can also be spectacular.
-N’Djamena was named Capital of Islamic Culture in 2009.
+N'Djamena was named Capital of Islamic Culture in 2009.

 Education

 In N'Djamena, education can be thought of as a luxury even though it is compulsory and free and has been since Chad's independence in 1960.
 Not more than forty percent of elementary age children in Chad have an opportunity to attend classes and with N'Djamena's poor state stability it is even harder for children to get an education.
 After progressing through elementary school, some students go on to a university.
-N’Djamena has two universities: the University of N’Djamena with French as the language of instruction, built in 1971; and King Faisal University - Chad with Arabic as the language of instruction, built in 1991.
+N'Djamena has two universities: the University of N'Djamena with French as the language of instruction, built in 1971; and King Faisal University - Chad with Arabic as the language of instruction, built in 1991.
 Secondary schools include the long established Lycée Félix Éboué and Lycée technique commercial, the Lycée Montaigne de N'Djamena (French international school).
 Secondary school within Chad is mandatory, however only 68% of students over the age of 12 attend school.
-Of that 68%, 70% of these students attend school within N'Djamena.
+Of that 68%, 70% of these students attend school in N'Djamena.
 Many of the students in international schools are children of executives, diplomats, and non-governmental organization employees.

 Places of worship

-Among the places of worship, they are predominantly Muslim mosques.
-There are also Christian churches and temples: Roman Catholic Archdiocese of N'Djamena (Catholic Church), Evangelical Church of Chad, Christian Assemblies in Chad (Plymouth Brethren).
+The places of worship are predominantly Muslim mosques.
+There are also Christian churches and temples of Roman Catholic Archdiocese of N'Djaména, Evangelical Church of Chad, Christian Assemblies in Chad (Plymouth Brethren).

 Government

-N’Djamena is the home of the National Assembly of Chad, along with many political organisations and parties, and every national ministry.
-The Supreme Court and Court of Appeal are also in N’Djamena, along with every major embassy in Chad, including the French and US embassies.
+N'Djamena is the home of the National Assembly of Chad, along with many political organisations and parties, and every national ministry.
+The Supreme Court and Court of Appeal are also in N'Djamena, along with every major embassy in Chad, including the French and US embassies.
 It is sometimes considered within the region of Chari-Baguirmi, although separate.

 Transport

 Road

-The city is the eastern terminus of the Trans-Sahelian Highway, and is linked to East Africa by the (largely unpaved) N’Djamena–Djibouti Highway.
-The Tripoli-Cape Town Highway also passes through N’Djamena, making it a key Central African location in the Trans-African Highway network.
-N’Djamena is linked by road bridge to Kousseri in Cameroon.
+The city is the eastern terminus of the Trans-Sahelian Highway, and is linked to East Africa by the (largely unpaved) N'Djamena–Djibouti Highway.
+The Tripoli-Cape Town Highway also passes through N'Djamena, making it a key Central African location in the Trans-African Highway network.
+N'Djamena is linked by road bridge to Kousséri in Cameroon.

 Airport

-N’Djamena International Airport Hassan Djamous (IATA code NDJ) is located on the outskirts of the city.
+N'Djamena International Airport Hassan Djamous (IATA code NDJ) is located on the outskirts of the city.
+The airport lists nine passenger destinations served by direct flights: Paris, Istanbul, Sharjah, Cairo, Khartoum, Addis Ababa, Douala, Abuja, and Niamey.

 River travel

-Historically, N’Djamena's main link to the exterior was by river boat up the Chari and Logone rivers, but these now carry little trade.
+Historically, N'Djamena's main link to the exterior was by river boat up the Chari and Logone rivers, but these now carry little trade.